What metrics and KPIs do the experts use to measure UX effectiveness?

 UX metrics are a set of quantitative data points used to measure, compare, and track the user experience of a website or app over time.
 They are vitally important for ensuring UX design decisions are made and evaluated using fair evidence rather than opinions.

 KPIs (key performance indicators) reflect the overall goals of your business – such as revenue growth, retention, or increased user numbers.
 Metrics are all the measurements that go towards quantifying these higher goals.
+So when you’re running any kind of UX research, such as UX Benchmarking, it’s important to choose metrics that reflect your objectives and the overall KPIs of your business.

 Why do we need to measure UX?

+UX benchmarking isn't as straightforward as many other disciplines.
+Social media engagement, followers, subscriptions, and page views are easily quantifiable.
+User experience is more nuanced.
 But UX measurement doesn’t have to be an intangible mystery.
 As you’ll see below, there are many ways to prove the value of UX research.

 What’s the difference between behavioral and attitudinal UX metrics?

-Behavior (what they do)
+Behavioral (what they do)

 Typical metrics you could capture include these task-level behavioral measurements: